Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_configuration.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

-# Configuration YAML
+# YAML Configuration

 Each configuration yaml contains a list of configurations to be deployed.